KoganeShiro/ft_transcendence/README.md

 - [x] New mode, private match

 - [x] Add the private match component on tic tac toe
+- [x] !!!
+Make the tournament matchmaking page to game better !!!

 - [ ] See if you have a cookie, Ask for refresh token, Send request with the refresh token in the header on logout, remove all cookie session
-- [ ] !!!
-Make the tournament matchmaking page to game better !!!

 - [ ] Make the pong game responsive ==> may start searching for how to make the AI

+- [ ] If user is connected with 42, cannot modify their account information

 - [ ] Make the Tic Tac Toe AI